-On Thursday, December 16, we invite you to join us in a conversation with Words for a Dying World: Stories of Grief and Courage from the Global Church editor Hannah Malcolm and contributor Anupama Ranawana.
-This anthology weaves together a rich tapestry of diverse experience, all focused around the question of how we grapple with ecological grief in a way that is particular to our location and moment.
+On Thursday, December 16, we invited you to join us in a conversation with Words for a Dying World: Stories of Grief and Courage from the Global Church editor Hannah Malcolm and contributor Anupama Ranawana.
+This anthology weaved together a rich tapestry of diverse experience, all focused around the question of how we grapple with ecological grief in a way that is particular to our location and moment.

 In her introduction, Hannah Malcolm writes: “I began this project with the conviction that rooting a theological response to climate grief in particular places really mattered.
 But what has emerged are stories that emphasize that this grief not only belongs in place, but in time.
 These are not just grief locations – spontaneous eruptions of sorrow from a wounded earth – but grief histories.
 The earth remembers, even when the people have forgotten.”